 a blood thinner--warfarin, Coumadin, Jantoven;

-This list is not complete.
-Other drugs may interact with pentobarbital, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect Nembutal Sodium.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Nembutal Sodium (pentobarbital)

 - Reviews (2)

 - Dosage information